GoogleChrome/chrome-extensions-samples/.repo/sample-list-generator/README.md

   permissions: string[];
 }

-// the type of extension-samples.json file is ISampleItem[]
+// the type of extension-samples.json file is SampleItem[]
 ```

 ## Example